andrew-geeks/lunar-weather/README.md

 # lunar-weather
-A weather application built on javascript
+A weather application built on javascript powered by open weather